 Kid-friendly hotels: where to stay for a luxury stay?

-When it comes to the night, I give you two very pleasant addresses for a family stay.
+When it comes to the night, I give you my favourite address for a family stay.

 Aldrovandi Villa Borghese *****